michalevin25/Energy-Map-Based-Localization/README.md

 # Energy-Map-Based-Localization
 Explanation about the algorithm:
-My approach was to create a simple algorithm to find the odomerty trajectory.
+My approach was to create a simple and as straight-forward as possible algorithm.
 The steps were as following:
 1. The odometry trajectory was rotated, I'm assuming since it was recorded in a body frame.
 I corrected it to the compass (and GNSS) global frame.
 2. I fused the odometry and compass, using the position from the odometry and the heading from the compass.
 Here I took into caclulation the sensors' errors, and since the odometry has an inherent drift, I trusted the compass more.